 Assignments: The assignments will be used to assess the student’s academic standing in this course.
 Assignments are in CANVAS and are due on specified dates.
-The function of the assignments is to get students familiar with the book.
+The function of the assignments is to get students familiar with the concepts of the course.
 Late assignments will not be accepted for credit unless arrangements have been made with the instructor prior to the due date for that assignment.
 Failure to make prior arrangements may result in rejection of work submitted late as rescheduling/accepting assignments is at the discretion of the instructor.
 Requirements for make-up exams, assignments, and other work are consistent with university policies: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

 Video and Readings Quizzes (4 x 25 pts = 100 pts): Students are required to complete quizzes and turn them in by due date assigned.
 Quizzes will cover the key concepts from the lectures and the required course workbook Managing Your Culture.